 What not to say

-There are many different ways of describing death, and although adults may understand what they mean, children can become confused and get upset.
-Using simple, clear and consistent language between everyone who Try to avoid phrases such as:
+There are many ways of describing death, and although adults may understand what they mean, children can become confused and get upset.
+Using simple, clear and consistent language between everyone who talks to the child is important.
+You may want to discuss this with family, friends and school.

 • ‘They have become a star’.
 This can be confusing and children may ask difficult questions to try and understand.
 Which star?
 Why have they done this?
 Can I become a star?
 Why can’t I see the star?